 The Multi-Academy Trust exists to ensure that standards of education provision are high and that the leadership and management develop them further still.
-There is an obligation on the Trust to support improvement elsewhere across the county providing that there is no detrimental effect on the quality of education provision at Nunthorpe Academy.
+There is an obligation on the Trust to support improvement elsewhere across the locality providing there is no detrimental effect on the quality of education provision at Nunthorpe Academy.